ouspg/CompSec/Lab5_ChipWhisperer/README.md

 4. Use capture software to connect the device
 5. Upload built example to the target device and test it

 Notice that in tutorial instructions after building program are hardware-specific.
-You have to click "Completing Tutorial witch CW1173 (Lite)"-button to see rest of the tutorial with right hardware.
+Remember that your device is CW1173 (Lite) and target is XMEGA target, so you must only need corresponding sections of tutorial.

+Tutorial migh have some inconsistensies, mistakes and unclear instructions, so next is very short description of main the main points of it (some of which might have stated quite unclear in that tutorial):

+1. Copy, modify and build your ``simpleserial-base`` example and build it with command ``make PLATFORM=CW303``
+2. Àssemble device, connect it to computer with USB, open Capture software and connect to device by running scripts **connect_cwlite_simpleserial.py** and **setup_cwlite_xmega_aes.py**
+3. Program device with *Tools -> Xmega programmer*
+4. Open *Tools -> Encryption Status Monitor* and hit capture 1 button couple of times to ensure that your everything is working

 __TIPS & TRICKS__
 * You might have to unplug & plug USB cable again if computer or the capture software does not recognize the device.
 You also might have to unplug & plug device from virtual machine top right corner to make it detect it.
 * Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.
 * Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it.
-* Notice that chipwhisperer folder location is different what is mentioned in tutorial!
+* Notice that chipwhisperer folder location may be different what is mentioned in tutorial!
 Chipwhisperer files are located on the desktop.
 * Beware of static electricity.
 Discharge of static electricity can be harmful to board.
 * You can open terminal on current folder from *Tools -> Open terminal* when using file explorer